Skip to content

 What can you do?

-Please contact the DEC project manager at the number listed at the end of this fact sheet to report if you have a well on your property and what you use it for.
+Please contact the DEC project manager at the number listed at the top of this page to report if you have a well on your property and what you use it for.
 Please avoid contact with any groundwater from the contaminant plume.
 Wells used for irrigation can spread contamination and expose people to contamination through volatilization.
 Please do not disturb any sampling activities occurring in the vicinity.
 Some soil gas sampling occurs over a period of several days so the sampling equipment may be left unattended.

 More Information